rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>squeezed</tt> : T</dt>
-<dd>Reshaped tensor with same data as input.</dd>
+<dd>A reshaped tensor with the same data as the input.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Sub"></a><a name="sub">**Sub**</a>

-  Performs element-wise binary subtraction (with limited broadcast support).
+  Sub performs element-wise binary subtraction (with limited broadcast support).

-  If necessary the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or having its shape as a contiguous subset of the first tensor's shape.
+  If necessary, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
+When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or have its shape as a contiguous subset of the first tensor's shape.
 The starting of the mutually equal shape is specified by the argument "axis", and if it is not set, suffix matching is assumed.
 1-dim expansion doesn't work yet.

   For example, the following tensor shapes are supported (with broadcast=1):

     shape(A) = (2, 3, 4, 5), shape(B) = (,), i.e. B is a scalar
     shape(A) = (2, 3, 4, 5), shape(B) = (5,)
     shape(A) = (2, 3, 4, 5), shape(B) = (4, 5)
     shape(A) = (2, 3, 4, 5), shape(B) = (3, 4), with axis=1
     shape(A) = (2, 3, 4, 5), shape(B) = (2), with axis=0

   Attribute `broadcast=1` needs to be passed to enable broadcasting.

 #### Attributes